ImperialCollegeLondon/virtual_ecosystem/source/virtual_rainforest/module_overview.md

 The net surface radiation, $H_N$ (J m<sup>-2</sup>), is the integral of the net surface radiation flux received at the land surface, $I_N$ (W m<sup>-2</sup>), which is classically defined as the difference between the net incoming shortwave radiation flux, $I_{SW}$ (W m<sup>-2</sup>) and the net outgoing long-wave radiation flux, $I_{LW}$ (W m<sup>-2</sup>).
 Both $I_{SW}$ and $I_{LW}$ can be calculated internally or taken from regional climate models.
 For calculations later on in the subroutine, $H_N$ is split in a positive $H_N^+$ and negative $H_N^-$ component.

-The vertical profile of $H_N$ is calculated by reduction of radiation based on Leaf area index, leaf transmissivity factor, and depth of each layer.

 The $PPFD$ is calculated is calculated based on the number of quanta received (moles of photons) within the visible light spectrum, which also corresponds to the action spectrum of photosynthesis (Monteith and Unsworth, 1990).

-The vertical profile of $PPFD$ is calculated by reduction based on Leaf area index, light absorption factor, and depth of each layer.
+The vertical profiles of $H_N$ and $PPFD$ are calculated as functions of Leaf area index and leaf absorption coefficient at each level.
+At each model level a certain fraction of the incident solar radiation is absorbed, with the transmitted solar radiation being passed to the next model level (after Hardwick 2017).

 ### 2. Hydrology
 Daily soil moisture, $W_n$ (mm), is calculated based on the previous day’s moisture content, $W_{n−1}$, incremented by daily precipitation, $P_n$ (mm d<sup>-1</sup>), and condensation, $C_n$ (mm d<sup>-1</sup>), and reduced by daily actual evapotranspiration,$E^a_n$ (mm d<sup>-1</sup>), and runoff, $RO$ (mm) based on the SPLASH model {cite}`Davis:2017`: